edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 - maybe a few more ‘online/remote’ live-coding tips would be handy to give people currently, as we’re likely to be doing more of this in future?
 - The difficulties of live coding over zoom, it can sometimes be difficult to provide feedback that is not specific to the limitations of zoom +1

+Up
+Good morning session
+Enjoyed the practice and getting feedback from peers, made me relaxed Liked breakout rooms, worked well
+Liked the course content
+Liked the whole ethos of the course, welcoming, easy to practice and set like that from the beginning Liked summary in slides highlighted in yellow Comprehensive material, granular, well designed Enjoyed the pedagogy lessons of the first day Breakouts useful for learning in particular for git exercise and building workshop websites Really good to have an opportunity to have a do-over and repeat an exercise and have a chance to correct mistakes

+Down
+Would like more educational theory
+More breakroom exercises
+Sometimes difficult to know what to do in breakout rooms, a better explanations needed before splitting people into rooms Not sure what to do 100% of the time while in breakout rooms Needing  practical examples of mental models/concept maps/etc. ahead of the exercises Having time for exercise clearly set in advance
+Zoom has a feature where you can set a time limit when creating the breakout rooms so participants know how long they have left :)
+Record live coding exercise in Zoom - that would have been nice to see, also mix up groups for the second live coding exercise to get a bit more varied feedback from a different set of peers
+Missed the social interactions with people during the breaks, meeting new people and interacting with the ones he already knew
+A little bit more of implementation, how to retrieve answers from people, etc. despite having attended a few Carpentry workshops